Ural owl: Reintroduction

 Species reintroductions have been undertaken in some different parts of Europe.
 By far the best documented Ural owl reintroduction was in the Bohemian forest, which ranges between the countries and regions of Bavaria in Germany, the Czech Republic and upper Austria.
 Previously the species was extinct here by 1926 (by 1910 on the Austrian side).
 Established of captive breeding stock occurred between 1972 and 2005 (with origins from 7 different countries and a mixture of the two main European subspecies).
 For this breeding program, 212 young Ural owls were originally released.
 During the study, experimental introductions were made to tawny owl nests, although this potentially exposed them to risk of hybridization.
 Otherwise, parentage consisted of relatively newly established Ural owls.
 Both tawny and Ural owls were shown to be able to successfully raise the young Ural broods.
 Food was also offered to pairs at nearby release pens and 60 nest boxes erected to compensate for lack of nest sites, especially in areas of secondary forest.
 33 Ural owls were recovered dead, while an additional 4 were weakened or injured to the state of being unable to continue to live in the wild.
 Most of the mortality was due to electrocution or were hit by cars but a few were illegally shot.
-The first wild breeding of an Ural pair in the Bohemian forest occurred in 1985 but the first successful breeding was not until 1989 (with the pair having producing 4 offspring).
+The first wild breeding of a Ural pair in the Bohemian forest occurred in 1985 but the first successful breeding was not until 1989 (with the pair having producing 4 offspring).
 Between 1981 and 2005 a total of 49 broods were recorded, 31 of which were successful with 59 young produced (avg 1.3 per all attempts, 1.9 per successful pair).
 No fewer than 6 pairs (possibly 5-10 breeding pairs) were established by the end of study, with the carrying capacity within the forest estimated at 10 pairs.
 For a self-sustaining breeding population, it was felt that at least 30 pairs are necessary in the general area within connected corridors to the Bohemian forest.
 Therefore, 87 birds were introduced into nearby Sumava National Park between 1995 and 2006, an estimated 2-3 breeding pairs have established there now.
 A still uncertain pilot program in Mühlviertel, Austria may or may not have produced a pair as well.
 In 2001, among two reintroduction attempts in Austria, both failed.
 All told from the entire Bavarian reintroduction, it was said that the owls producing a total of 204 offspring between 1972 and 2014, although many of these may not have survived.
 More successful than the Austrian part of the Bavarian forest reintroductions was the reintroduction elsewhere in Austria, namely the Vienna Woods.
 In this project, 67 young owls were released between 2009 and 2013.
 A nesting box network of 127 boxes were set out to be utilized and one of Europe's largest stands of beech trees was present.
 In the Vienna Woods, the survival rate was high at about 70.5%.
-By 2011-2012, 10 pairs attempted to nest, establishing home ranges averaging about 300 ha and produced 3.1 fledglings per successful pair.
+By 2011–2012, 10 pairs attempted to nest, establishing home ranges averaging about 300 ha and produced 3.1 fledglings per successful pair.